 But there are lighter options if you’re planning on taking a solo backpacking trip.
 So the benefits of using a stove like this really depend on your intended use.

-Final Thoughts About the CampStove 2
+Final Thoughts On Our Biolite CampStove 2 Review

 I have yet to find another stove that’s as innovative as the Biolite CampStove 2.
 Biolite’s energy ingenuity is second to none.
 You won’t find a product with as many uses as the Biolite CampStove 2.
 It’s not perfect for every situation.
 But most gear isn’t.